 - Preschoolers might start to show fear of being on their own and of the dark.

 - School-age children might be afraid of supernatural things (like ghosts), social situations, failure, criticism or tests, and physical harm or threat.

-Infants and young children don’t tend to worry about things.
-For children to be worried, they have to imagine the future and bad things that might happen in it – this is why worries become more common in children over eight years of age.
+Babies and young children don’t tend to worry about things.
+For children to be worried, they have to imagine the future and bad things that might happen in it.
+This is why worries become more common in children over eight years of age.

-If your child shows signs of anxiety, you can support him in several ways:
+If your child shows signs of normal childhood anxiety, you can support him in several ways:

 - Acknowledge your child’s fear – don’t dismiss or ignore it.